WDAqua/Qanary/README.md

 # A Reference Implementation for Creating Question Answering Systems following the Qanary Methodology
 ## Qanary in a Nutshell

-Qanary is a Methodology for Creating Question Answering Systems it is part of the [WDAqua project](http://wdaqua.informatik.uni-bonn.de) where question answering systems are researched and developed.
+Qanary is a methodology for creating Question Answering Systems it is part of the [WDAqua project](http://wdaqua.eu) where question answering systems are researched and developed.
 For all the publications related to Qanary, you can visit: https://scholar.google.de/citations?hl=en&user=23EKFE4AAAAJ&view_op=list_works&sortby=pubdate.
-Any questions related to Qanary, please send them to: Dennis Diefenbach(dennis.diefenbach@googlemail.com) or Kuldeep Singh(kskuldeepvit@gmail.com).
-However, if you like to see a flavor of QA system, Dennis has build a complete end to end QA system that employs linked data technologies: http://wdaqua.eu/qa.
+Any questions related to Qanary please do not hesitate to [contact the core developers](https://github.com/WDAqua/Qanary/wiki/Who-do-I-talk-to%3F).
+However, if you like to see a QA system built using the Qanary frameork, one of our core developers has build a complete end-to-end QA system which allows to query several RDF data stores: http://wdaqua.eu/qa.

-#Please go to GitHub Wiki page of this repository to get more insights on how to use this framework, how to add new component etc.
+Please go to the [GitHub Wiki page](https://github.com/WDAqua/Qanary/wiki) of this repository to get more insights on how to use this framework, how to add new component etc.

-Here, we are providing our key contributions on-top of the [RDF vocabulary qa](https://github.com/WDAqua/QAOntology) the reference implementation of the Qanary methodology.
-This repository contributes several sub-resources for Question Answring Community to build knowledge driven QA systems incorporating a standard [RDF vocabulary qa](https://github.com/WDAqua/QAOntology).
+Here, we provide our key contributions on-top of the [RDF vocabulary qa](https://github.com/WDAqua/QAOntology): the reference implementation of the Qanary methodology.
+This repository contributes several sub-resources for the Question Answring Community to build knowledge-driven QA systems incorporating a standard [RDF vocabulary named "qa"](https://github.com/WDAqua/QAOntology).
 All the resources are reusable.
 For detailed description of individual resources, kindly refer to Wiki section of this repository.
 In brief, the following sub-projects are available all aiming at establishing an ecosystem for question answering systems.
+However, many more will soon be published.

  * [**Qanary Pipeline**](#qanarypipeline) implementation: a central component where components for question answering systems are connected automatically and can be called by Web UIs
  * Qanary component implementations: components providing wrappers to existing functionality or implement new question answering approaches